aus-ref-clim-data-nci/GPCC/README.md

 ## Data download

-The data was downloaded from the [GPCC data server](https://opendata.dwd.de/climate_environment/GPCC/).
+The data is downloaded from the [GPCC data server](https://opendata.dwd.de/climate_environment/GPCC/).
+Updates are run once a new version is released.
+To run the script ./gpcc_download.sh
+A record of updates is kept in update_log.txt

 ## Data location